 For example, if you are staying in Ichinose, Prince Hotel, or Okushiga areas, you need to take the Shiga Kogen Express Line bus bound for Okushiga and disembark at the bus stop named after area you are aiming for i.e. Ichinose, Prince Hotel West/South/East, Okushiga Kogen Hotel, etc. Alternatively, if you are headed to the Yokoteyama area, take the Shiga Kogen Line bus bound for Hotaru Onsen (Suzurikawa) and get off the bus at Hotaru Onsen or Kumanoyu.

-Both bus lines first stop in Shibu Onsen, the Snow Monkey Park, and at Hasuike – the gateway bus terminal of Shiga Kogen.
+Both bus lines first stop in Shibu Onsen, the Snow Monkey Park and at the Shiga Kogen Yamanoeki in Hasuike (pictured below) – the gateway bus terminal of Shiga Kogen.
 Therefore, no matter where you are headed to or staying in Shiga Kogen, you can take either bus as far as the Hasuike bus stop in Shiga Kogen, and change lines there if necessary.

 You pay the driver as you disembark the bus.
 The time taken from the station to different parts of the resort vary quite a lot.
-Please refer to either our access page or the latest edition of the Snow Monkey Resorts Magazine (p.4-5) for the local bus timetable.
+For further information regarding how to use the buses, please refer to our ‘Nagaden Local Bus’ page.

-Train: take the Hokuriku Shinkansen line to JR Nagano Station from either Tokyo or Ueno Stations.
-The journey takes between 90 to 110 minutes (depending on which train you take) and costs approx. JPY8000-9000 (one way).
+Take the Hokuriku Shinkansen Line to Nagano Station from either Tokyo Station or Ueno Station.
+The journey takes between 90 to 110 minutes (depending on which train you take) and costs between JPY8000-9000 one-way.

 From Narita Airport

-Train: two express train services connect Narita to central Tokyo:
+Two rapid train services connect Narita Airport to central Tokyo:

-The Narita Express (NEX) runs from Narita to Tokyo Station.
-It takes approx. 1 hour to reach Tokyo Station and costs JPY3020 with trains departing every 30 to 60 minutes.
-Once at Tokyo Station, follow the directions above
+2 / the Keisei Skyliner runs from Narita to Ueno Station.
+It takes between 4o to 55 minutes to reach Ueno Station and costs JPY2520 with trains departing every 30 to 40 minutes.
+Once at Ueno Station, follow the directions above.

-Bus: the Nagano Snow Shuttle operates a couple of services each day from Narita to Shiga Kogen, taking approx. 6 hours and costs JPY13,600.
+Both Tokyo and Ueno are stops on the Hokuriku Shinkansen Line connecting the capital to Nagano.
+Alternatively, in winter a shuttle bus operates a couple of times each day from Narita to Shiga Kogen, taking approx. 6 hours and costs JPY13,900.
 The ticket desk can be found in the arrival hall of Narita’s Terminal 2.

 From Haneda Airport

-Bus: the Nagano Snow Shuttle operates a couple of services each day from Haneda to Shiga Kogen, taking approx.5.5 hours and costs JPY13,600.
-The bus departs outside the airport’s domestic terminal.
+Alternatively, in winter a shuttle bus operates a couple of times each day from Haneda to Shiga Kogen, taking approx.5.5 hours and costs JPY13,900.

-Private Charter to and between the Nagano ski resorts
+Private Charter to & between the Nagano ski resorts

-Snow Monkey Resorts is Nagano’s No.1 tour and charter operator.
-Locally-based in Nagano, our charter service provides the comfort and convenience of private transport directly to all popular resorts from central Tokyo, the airports, JR Nagano Station, and other popular points of origin including transport between the resorts.
+Snow Monkey Resorts is Nagano’s No.1-rated tour and charter operator.
+Locally-based in Nagano, our charter service provides the comfort and convenience of private transport directly to all popular resorts from central Tokyo, the airports, Nagano Station, and other popular points of origin including transport between the resorts.

 Our vehicles and drivers are fully accredited, and as a local operator, we are very familiar with local roads and driving conditions in winter.